LawrenceHunt/CV/README.md

 ### Problem Solver

 Whether troubleshooting code or coming up with new projects to work on, I'm good at asking the right questions and coming up with the right strategies to tackle a specific problem.
-I'm equally happy brainstorming alone or as a member of a lively team.
+I'm happy brainstorming alone or as a member of a lively team.

-- In my advertising job I worked on a large number of content pieces on all platforms, seeing them through from initial concepting to production.
+- In my advertising job I worked on a large number of content pieces on all platforms, seeing them through from initial concepting stage to production.
   Like [this one](https://vimeo.com/132842374).
 And [this one](http://huntzachy.com/work/subway/).
 - I won an industry award for a speculative concept to 'gamify' saving between friends - see below.